 Once you’ve cooked and cooled your eggs, now it’s time to peel them and rinse to make sure you get all the shells off.

-Once peeled, cut eggs in half lengthwise and scoop out egg yolk and place in a bowl.
+When done peeling, cut eggs in half lengthwise, scoop out egg yolk, and place in a small bowl.

 Pro Tip: Want a little more flavor?
 Try using dijon mustard instead of regular yellow mustard.

 Now, pipe or spoon the egg yolk mixture into the egg cups.
-Piping is a lot easier in my opinion than fiddling with the spoon and you don’t even need an expensive piping bag – just fill a plastic bag and snip the corner.
+Piping is a lot easier, in our opinion, than fiddling with the spoon, and you don’t even need an expensive piping bag – just fill a plastic bag and snip the corner.
 Fill each egg white with enough filling to mound over the top a bit.
-Finally, sprinkle with paprika and top with chives (optional) and your no-fuss eggs are done!
+Finally, sprinkle with paprika and top with chives (optional), and your no-fuss eggs are done!